 Please note: it is important to make housing arrangements BEFORE arriving in Fairbanks so that you have somewhere to stay on arrival.
 See the Housing page for additional information.
 If you have applied to live on campus, it may be possible to have accommodations before the official opening of housing.
-Please contact our office.
+Please contact the Department of Residence life with questions.
 Information is provided in your welcome package.

 When to Arrive

 You should plan on arriving in Fairbanks no later than the Wednesday or Thursday before the first day of classes in order to attend new student orientation.
 The Residence Halls will open at 8:00 a.m. for occupancy on the first day of orientation.
 If you will be living on campus, you will need to make separate housing arrangements before that day.
 See the information at the end of Travel to Fairbanks.